Rebirth-of-the-Night/Rebirth-Of-The-Night/README.md

 ## Community

 Join the community on the [Official RotN Discord](https://discord.gg/rotn).
-Discuss base ideas, pitch ideas and lore, and keep dabs on recent events and developments.
+Discuss base ideas, pitch suggestions and lore, and keep tabs on recent events and developments.

 If you wish to support Rebirth of the Night, consider donating to the [Rebirth of the Night Patreon](https://www.patreon.com/rebirthofthenight).

 ## Installation

-Client and server files are available through [Curse Forge](https://www.curseforge.com/).
-See [RotN Modpack on CurseForge](https://www.curseforge.com/minecraft/modpacks/rebirth-of-the-night) for all options.
+Client and server files are available through [CurseForge](https://www.curseforge.com/).
+See the [RotN Modpack on CurseForge](https://www.curseforge.com/minecraft/modpacks/rebirth-of-the-night) for all options.

 ### Version 2